openhab/openhab-docs/_addons_bindings/zwave/doc/elexa/dmmz1_0_0.md

 ### Group 1: Group 1

+Group 1 is the “Lifeline” group, which can hold five members, typically including the main Z-Wave controller.
+The Door/Window Sensor sends this group a Notification Report and a Binary Sensor Report when it is tripped, reset, armed, and disarmed.
+It also sends this group a Battery Report in response to Battery Get commands.
 This group supports 5 nodes.

 ### Group 2: Group 2

+The Mouser sends a Basic Set command to Association Group 2 (or the Control Group) to directly trigger devices (like a light, chime, etc.) when it is tripped.
+After the trap is reset, a BASIC_SET(00) command is sent to reset the device (e.g. turn off the light.)
+The value of the Basic Set command (e.g. brightness of the lamp) is configured using configuration parameter 1.
 This group supports 5 nodes.

 ### Group 3: Group 3

+Group 3 supports up to 5 members and the Mouser sends it a NOTIFICATION_REPORT when tripped, reset, armed, and disarmed.
 This group supports 5 nodes.

 ### Group 4: Group 4

+Group 4 supports up to 5 members and the Mouser sends it a SENSOR\_BINARY\_REPORT when tripped, reset, armed, and disarmed.
 This group supports 5 nodes.

 ## Technical Information